Building Widgets with SwiftUI and WidgetKit

 • Entry View – A reference to the SwiftUI View containing the layout that is to be presented to the user when the widget is displayed.
 This layout is populated with content from individual timeline entries at specific points in the widget timeline.

 In addition to the widget declaration, the extension must also include a placeholder View defining the layout to be displayed to the user while the widget is loading and gathering data.
-This may either be declared manually, or configured to be generated automatically by WidgetKit based on the entry view included in the Widget view declaration outlined above.
+This may be declared manually or configured to be automatically generated by WidgetKit based on the entry view included in the Widget view declaration outlined above.

 Widget Configuration Types

-When creating a widget, the choice needs to be made as to whether it should be created using the static or intent configuration model.
+When creating a widget, the choice must be made regarding whether it should be created using the static or intent configuration model.
 These two options can be summarized as follows:

-• Intent Configuration – Used when it makes sense for the user to be able to configure aspects of the widget.
-For example, allowing the user to select the news publications from which headlines are to be displayed within the widget.
+• App Intent Configuration – Used when the widget needs to provide a configuration option to the user, for example, allowing the user to select the news publications from which headlines are to be displayed within the widget.

 • Static Configuration – Used when the widget has no user-configurable properties.